Project Specialist at Graybar | Writer/Editor & Podcast Host at rAVe [Publications]

 Johnny Mota works in technology spaces; ranging from residential, commercial, industrial spaces, and more.
 He is not only involved with design or tech support but is involved in every aspect available if given the opportunity in that project.

-What is something unique about the AV industry that not many people know?
+What is something unique about the Audio Visual industry that not many people know?

 There’s a career in AV, and the future of it depends on the next generations of brilliant minded individuals.
 We need more fresh talent, so apply for a job today, & let TierPM match you with the right company.

 What is something in life that you are passionate about?

 AV is the obvious response to be passionate about, which I am, along with technology, but what really gets me excited, is the art form itself.
 Yes, AV & Technology can be very artful, and some manufacturers show it in their products; kudos to Leon Speakers in this category.
 I love art, it’s something I have been a part of my entire life, from things like drawing realistic landscapes, to rack elevations, or 3D models of a project that will help to envision the project at hand.
 I also paint, build, assemble, take photos and video (not just cellphone photography, but actual SLR & DSLR, as well as have taught this category to others in school.

 What would you do differently if you were starting in your industry now?

 I would have been eager to share my knowledge with others, earlier than I started to on Social media back in 2011.
 I probably would have done more with the “#AvTweeps” community I started, but it’s already blossomed into such a wonderful place to be involved is you are an integrator.
 The only thing I’d ask to change is that we focus more on the consumers, and end users.
 One thing I see more now is people bringing the “A&D” (Architect & Design) community into AV; something I and my team have been doing well since the beginning, and well before 2009.
 I hope that we all start thinking with them in mind, and the consumers.